 No warranty for refurbished, used, or engineering sample processors

 Intel does not sell or honor warranty requests for used, refurbished, or engineering sample processors.
 Information for the engineering sample can be found in the information about engineering sample processors.

 Contact Intel® Partner Alliance first for replacement if you work with a Partner

 Intel recommends working with your Intel® Partner Alliance technology provider in the event that the warranty is required.
 They're partnered with Intel to help consumers shorten the transaction time of exchange.
 If this isn't possible, or if you have built your system yourself and don't have an Intel® Partner Alliance technology provider, or if they refer you to Intel, you may contact Intel Customer Support.

 For a boxed processor warranty replacement, you'll need

-- the name of the processor,
+- The name and number of of the processor,

-- the serial number (ATPO), and
+- The serial number (ATPO),

-- the batch number (FPO).
+- The batch number (FPO).